📢 We will be closed from Friday 3 April to Monday 6 April for the Easter public holidays. 🪺

 What Is the Role of the Family Law Act?

-The Family Law Act 1975 establishes the rules for legally binding financial arrangements.
+The Family Law Act gives you the rules that govern binding property arrangements.
 The law sets the time limit for dealing with financial matters.
 It states that married couples must finalise financial proceedings within a year of divorcing.
 De facto couples must create a settlement within two years of separation.

 The Family Law Act also defines the role of the Family Court, particularly in creating financial orders.